NASA-AMMOS/aerie-docs/docs/mission-modeling/activity-types/parameters.md

   @Parameter
   public long durationInSeconds;

-  @Validation("Duration must be positive")
-  @Validation.Subject("durationInSeconds")
-  public boolean validateDuration() {
-    return durationInSeconds > 0;
-  }

   @EffectModel
   @ControllableDuration(parameterName = "durationInSeconds")
   public void run(final Mission mission) {
-    spawn(new PowerOnHeater());
+    // Spawning another activity does not affect the duration of this activity as they run in parallel. spawn(new PowerOnHeater());

     final double totalEnergyUsed = durationInSeconds * energyConsumptionRate;
     mission.batteryCapacity.set(totalEnergyUsed);

+    durationPowerOff = 100L;
+    durationPowerOn = durationInSeconds - durationPowerOff;

-    delay(durationInSeconds, Duration.SECONDS);
+    delay(durationPowerOn, Duration.SECONDS);

+    // Assumes PowerOffHeater has a controllable duration. call(new PowerOffHeater(durationPowerOff));
   }
 }
 ```

+Note in this example the `call(new PowerOffHeater(durationPowerOff))` at the end of the effect model: (1) makes the duration of `RunHeater` depend on the duration of the `PowerOffHeater`, and (2) assumes `PowerOffHeater` has a controllable duration parameter.
+Even though the duration of `RunHeater` depends on the (fixed) duration of `PowerOffHeater`, we know its duration will be equal to `durationInSeconds`, thus making `RunHeater` controllable.
+For more information on the `call` function, see the [effect model documentation](./effect-model.md).

+If `PowerOffHeater` had an uncontrollable duration we would have to remove the `call` since it would make `RunHeater` uncontrollable as well.

-The annotation `@ControllableDuration(parameterName = "durationInSeconds")` has effect other than to tell the scheduler that the duration of this activity can be controlled via the `durationInSeconds` parameter.
-It acts like a contract between the mission model and the scheduler ensuring that the duration of the activity will be equal to the duration specified by `durationInSeconds`.
+The annotation `@ControllableDuration(parameterName = "durationInSeconds")` has no effect other than to tell the scheduler that the duration of an activity can be controlled.
+It acts like a contract between the mission model and the scheduler ensuring that the duration of an activity will be equal to the parameter specified in the annotation.

+After receiving this information the scheduler determines it can control the duration of an activity, thus requiring fewer simulations and significantly improving scheduling performance for the given activity type.